Religious Studies

 Year 10 & 11

-Homework will be focused on recap and revision of previous learning in the GCSE course.
+Homework will be focused on recap and revision of previous learning, and exam question practice.
 Multiple choice quizzes, set using Showbie, will require students to recap previous earlier learning.
 This will help to reinforce and where necessary, rebuild learning of key knowledge related to the GCSE course.

 Year 12 & 13